Cowles Media Company: Growth

-The Cowles Media Company was formed in 1935 when the Cowles family purchased the Minneapolis Star — the family and its patriarch Gardner Cowles Sr. previously owned the Des Moines Register.
-At that point, Gardner Cowles Sr. handed control of the family's media business to his sons John Cowles Sr. and Gardner "Mike" Cowles Jr. In 1939, the company purchased the Star main competitor, the Minneapolis Evening Journal, merging them into the Star-Journal.
-The following year, the company bought the Minneapolis Tribune, giving it ownership of the major newspapers on the western side of the Twin Cities.
+In June 1935, the Cowles family purchased the Minneapolis Star.
+At that point, the Cowles Media Company formed with Gardner Cowles Sr. handing control of his newspapers to his sons John Cowles Sr. and Gardner "Mike" Cowles Jr. In 1939, the company purchased the Minneapolis Evening Journal and merged it with the Star to form the Star-Journal.
+In 1941 the company bought the Minneapolis Morning Tribune.
+This gave Cowles ownership of the major newspapers on the western side of the Twin Cities.
 The Tribune became Minneapolis' morning newspaper, the Star-Journal (shortened to the Star in 1947) was the evening newspaper, and they published a joint Sunday edition.
-A separate evening newspaper (the Times) was spun off and published until 1948.
+A separate evening newspaper called the Times was spun off and published until 1948.
+In 1949, Colwes sold WOL (AM) to The Capital Broadcasting Co.